The Ultimate Holder of All Things

 We’re older and wiser now, which is why we spent well over a year developing The Base for The Fundamentals.
 Other companies’ crocks were often expensive or made from coiled wire or unattractive plastic; we wanted a spacious, functional utensil holder that we could proudly display on the counter.
 Our maple and walnut bases act as a 9-inch-tall centerpieces, and serve another important function: a built-in knife rack.

 The worst thing you can do to your knife is store it in a drawer, where it brushes up against other tools that can dent and warp its edge.
 It’s also an accident waiting to happen.
 A safer choice is a magnetic knife rack that holds your knife on its flat side in the air.
-But if you only have a couple knives (and you really only need two or three), a whole knife rack made to fit a dozen blades is excessive.
+But if you only have a couple knives (and you really only need three), a whole knife rack made to fit a dozen blades is excessive.

 Our base has two other little features we’re proud of: